 You can add new users both through the Picvario interface and admin panel.
-Manage access rules and add users to groups is only possible in the admin panel.
+Manage access rules is only possible in the admin panel.

 Creating a new user in the Picvario interface